 On June 3rd, Josephine Baker would have been 111 years old.
 A recently published graphic novel explores her life and rise to fame.
 Check it out on the Fine Books Blog.

 Japanese artist Chiharu Shiota stages a new exhibition at Galerie Templon in Paris.
 Read all about it on the Fine Books Blog

 Today is St. Patrick’s Day, meaning Irish pubs from Boston to Dublin will be busier than usual and just about everyone will be sporting some sort of good luck charm.
-However, if the idea of day-drinking and parade-hopping turns you green, there’s still a few ways to let your inner Irish spirit free, even from the comfort of your own library.
-Check out the bibliophile’s guide to St. Patrick’s Day – The Fine Books Blog
+However, if the idea of day-drinking and parade-hopping turns you green, there’s still a few ways to let your inner Irish spirit free, even fromContinue reading “A Book-Lover’s Guide to St. Patrick’s Day – The Fine Books Blog”

 (via Catalogue Review: “Catalogue Huit” by Jean-Baptiste de Proyart – The Fine Books Blog)